SNHU-CS/CS-330/module02/mod2_tutorials.md

     }

 Note how this function compiles each shader separately, then attaches them to a single shader program, to finally link this program.
-At runtime, you might want to switch shader programs -- shader programs normally implement materials, and not all objects in a scene will use the same material.
+At runtime, you might want to switch shader programs.
+Shader programs normally implement materials and not all objects in a scene will use the same material.
 To tell OpenGL that you want to use a specific shader program, you need to call the function `glUseProgram`.

 ## Indexing Vertex Attributes

 Remember that the vertex shader is receiving the vertex location (in normalized device coordinates) as a 3D vector (`aPos`).
-This data is stored in the VBO, but we need to tell OpenGL how to read the VBO -- there could be more than one attribute for each vertex.
+This data is stored in the VBO, but we need to tell OpenGL how to read the VBO since there could be more than one attribute for each vertex.
 For this simple example, we are pulling this data out of attribute 0 of the currently bound VBO (the only attribute that exists).
 We set this up by adding the following three lines of code at the end of `UCreateMesh`

     // Creates the Vertex Attribute Pointer
     const GLuint floatsPerVertex = 3; // Number of coordinates per vertex